Azithromycin Ecomed, 200 mg/5 ml 16.5g

 General disorders and disorders at the injection site

-infrequently: edema, asthenia, malaise, feeling of fatigue, facial edema, chest pain, fever, peripheral edema
+uncommon: edema, asthenia, malaise, feeling tired, facial swelling, chest pain, fever, peripheral edema

 Overdose